mplanton/pitch_discretization/Readme.md

 * py: implementation of the developed algorithms

-* pd: realtime implementation of Reshift and different audio effects
+* pd: realtime implementation of two pitch-discretization effects, experiments and different audio effects using pitch-discretization

 Pitch-Discretization